ibpdas/ibpdas/readme.md

 ## 🤝 How I work with others

 I enjoy collaborating with:
-- public-sector teams shaping practical data and AI roadmaps
+- public sector teams shaping practical data and AI roadmaps
 - analysts improving communication and impact of evidence
 - builders exploring safe and responsible AI applications